Nicole-Van/Pet-Store-Scenario/README.md

 ![Code Pet LT3](Code_PetLT3.jpg)

-**Results I expected:** All available dogs under 3 years old, along with their name, breed, age, and price to return for finding young dogs that can be sold immediately.
+**Results I expected:** All available dogs under 3 years old, along with their name, breed, age, and price are returned.
+This can be used to find young dogs that can be sold immediately.

 ---